ScilifelabDataCentre/pathogens-portal/content/english/data_types/health_data/register_based_research.md

 ## Examples of register-based research

 Below is a list of preprints and published scientific journal articles using *register-based data* involving at least one author affiliated with a Swedish university or research institute.
 Note that this list is based on a manually curated database and, as such, may not be exhaustive.
 If you think that a publication should be listed here but isn’t, or feel that information about a publication needs correction, please [get in touch with us](/contact/).
-For a list of all publications on COVID-19 and SARS-CoV-2 involving at least one author affiliated with a Swedish univerisity or research institute [see this section of the portal](/publications/).
+For a list of all publications on COVID-19 and SARS-CoV-2 involving at least one author affiliated with a Swedish university or research institute [see this section of the portal](/publications/).

 {{< register_based_research_examples >}}

 ## Background

+Sweden has a long tradition of record keeping of registers containing person data and many of the health registers in Sweden have data from the 1950s and forward.
+A register contains personal data ( health data, demographic, socioeconomic etc) connected to personal numbers, a unique identifier, that allows linking between registers.
+The registers are kept safe by different Register holders and all use has to adhere to GDPR and others laws.

 A *register-based study* can be defined as *“…an investigation of a research question or hypothesis using data from (a) new or existing registry(-ies) for patient recruitment and data collection...”*.
 A register-based study may both be primary use of data and/ or secondary use of data.
 Secondary use of data means that the data in the register was originally collected for a different purpose.
 Register-based studies can be both clinical trials or a non-interventional trails/studies ([EMA, Guideline of register-based studies, 2020](https://www.ema.europa.eu/en/documents/scientific-guideline/guideline-registry-based-studies_en.pdf)).
 Using register-based data gives the researchers the possibility to study real-patient data and capture longitudinal data, in so called “real-world practice”.
 Importantly, register-based research covers all quantitative scientific disciplines, for example, Public Health, Sociology, Demography, Psychology, Statistics, Medical and Social Sciences, Health Economics etc. that use registers in research.
 Sweden has a long tradition of population-based registers, and the use of personal identity numbers allows linking between registers.
 Therefore, Sweden has the unique opportunity to use rich data from different population-registers for research aimed at better public health.